-As more fully described below, and according to the applicable incentive plan and award agreements, the foregoing goals (including the threshold and maximum goals) may have been subsequently adjusted to account for the divestiture of business operations and other unanticipated business developments during the applicable performance periods.
+According to the applicable incentive plan and award agreements, the foregoing goals (including the threshold and maximum goals) are subject to subsequent adjustment in the event of unanticipated business developments during the applicable performance periods, such as acquisition or divestiture of business operations.

-For Dr. Morone and other NEOs, the Committee purposefully chose to utilize a cash flow metric in both the short-term and long-term performance incentive grants.
-It was the Committee's determination that creating an incentive for the senior executive team based on cash flow was consistent with the Company's Cash & Grow strategy, and that a three-year performance period created sufficient balance against a one-year performance period.
+The Committee purposefully chose to utilize cash flow metrics in both the short-term and long-term performance incentive grants.
+It was the Committee's determination that creating an incentive for the senior executive team based on cash flow was consistent with the Company's previously stated Cash & Grow strategy, and that a three-year performance period created sufficient balance against a one-year performance period.